Generated Columns

 Expression requirements:

-• Must use only immutable functions (e.g., no now() or random()).
+• Must use only immutable functions (no now(), random(), or subqueries).

-• Cannot reference other generated columns or subqueries.
+• Cannot reference other generated columns.

 • Cannot have a default value or an identity definition.